Vidit-Keshari/lights-out/README.md

 > Older save codes don't work now and are not detected either.
 >
 > You need to do your whole progress again.
+(I doubt anyone has even played this game)

 ### Improved styles v.2.2
 - Changed layout to match the layout of 2048